docsforadobe/premiere-plugin-guide/docs/exporters/suites.rst

 Sequence Render Suite
 ================================================================================

 Get rendered video from one of the renderers available to the host.
-This may use one of the host's built-in renderers, or a plug-in renderer, if available For best performance, use the asyn- chronous render requests with the source media prefetching calls, although synchronous rendering is available too.
+This may use one of the host's built-in renderers, or a plug-in renderer, if available For best performance, use the asynchronous render requests with the source media prefetching calls, although synchronous rendering is available too.

 Version 4, new in CS5.5, adds ``RenderVideoFrameAndConformToPixelFormat()``.